AshleyHart12/poetic-style-transfer-llm-training/README.md

 3. Paste the contents of the clipboard in a file and click the 'Run all' button at the top of the file

+4. You will need a wandb key in order to train.
+You can find one here: [wandb key](https://wandb.ai/authorize?ref=models)

 # Dependencies and setup steps
 Once you have completed the steps above, it will install all dependecies required to run the code, including:
 1. transformers